tcatche/hexo-generator-issues/README.md

 ---
 ```

 This field be specified to connecting post to existing issues.If the value of this field corresponds to the issue does not exist, this field will be ignored.
+If the value is set `0`, the post will not publish as a issue.

 ## Note